 23. Answer Real Estate FAQs

-This is one you can do yourself, and maybe even answer enough common questions that any leads you get from your email list won’t ask them when you first meet!
+Think of this one as interviewing yourself.
+What’s something that almost every new client asks?
+You may be able to answer enough common questions that any leads you get from your email list won’t need to ask them when you first meet!

 24. Define Real Estate Terms

-Giving quick, easy-to-digest definitions of common but misunderstood real estate terms is a great way to have more educated leads!
-You can define more common terms like FHA loan, or more obscure terms like 1031 exchange.
+Giving quick, easy-to-digest definitions of common but misunderstood real estate terms is a great way to create more educated leads!
+You can define common terms like an FHA loan, or more obscure ones like a 1031 exchange.

 25. Local Government News

-Sometimes even small changes in local government can have a big impact on real estate prices.
-Zoning changes, building code changes, or the construction of new parks or highways can mean big price swings for homeowners and buyers.
+Sometimes even small changes in local governance can have a big impact on real estate.
+Zoning changes, modifications to the building code, or the construction of new parks or highways can mean big price swings for homeowners and buyers.

 This is a fun way to educate your audience and make it seem like a game.
-Think up common myths you hear about buying or selling real estate and use your expertise and data to bust them.
+Think up common mistruths you hear about buying or selling real estate and use your expertise and data to correct them.

 27. Sneak Peeks of Your New Listings

-Have a fresh new listing?
+Have a fresh new listing that’s about to go up on the MLS?
 Including a sneak peek preview in your real estate newsletter will help drum up interest.
-You can also announce price drops to maybe increase your showings of a listing that’s been sitting on the market.
+You can also announce price drops to boost a listing that’s been sitting on the market.

 28. Highlight Your Just Solds

-Your track record as a Realtor is the main reason people hire you, so highlighting your ‘just solds’ is a great way to show it off.
-Try to include some interesting information about the sale instead of just bragging.
+Your track record as a Realtor is the main reason people hire you, so highlighting listings you recently sold is a great way to show it off.
+Bonus points for including some interesting information about the sale.

 29. Brag About Your Awards & Accomplishments